QA of New Programmes/Programme Development

 for typical schedule for the visit).
 Please click

-for the schedule for third round of ACP visits.
+for the schedule for fourth round of ACP visits.

 Process of the Academic Consultation Panel (ACP) Visit